-A cross lease title will include a plan showing the footprint of the building you are entitled to occupy, called the flats plan.
+A cross lease title will include a plan showing the footprint of the building you are entitled to occupy, called the flats plan (older cross lease titles may not supply one).
 You should check this to see:

-- whether it matches the physical location of the property you are looking at
+- whether it matches the physical location and footprint of the property you are looking at

 - areas that any of the cross leaseholders have the exclusive right to use